Prepaid cards

 Alternatives to credit or debit cards

-If you're unable to get a bank account, or want a simple way to limit your spending, then a prepaid card is worth considering.
+If you're unable to get a bank account, or want a simple way to limit your spending, then a prepaid card is worth considering adding to your wallet.
 There's no credit check to pass and you can only spend or withdraw the amount you add to it.
 This guide has full information, alternatives and our top-pick cards.

 What is a prepaid card?

 A prepaid card is essentially a pay-as-you-go debit card.
-You add money to the card, which can then be used in most places where card is accepted, including online and cash withdrawals.
+The way these cards work, is that you add money to the card, which can then be used in most places where card is accepted, including online and cash withdrawals.
 You can only spend the money you've loaded to it, so there's no risk of getting into debt or pricey overdraft charges.

 There's also no hard credit check involved, so could be a lifeline if you're unable to get a bank account due to a poor credit history or if you're lacking proof of address – though see our Basic bank accounts guide first for the top easiest-to-get accounts.